BelaPlatform/bela_newBlog/docs/_posts/2020-11-24-music-communication-technology-masters-oslo.markdown

 ## Design

-This project incorporates a [Muse portable EEG headband](https://choosemuse.com/) with 4 electrodes recording at 256Hz which was communicated to via Bluetooth.
+This project incorporates a [Muse portable EEG headband](https://choosemuse.com/) with 4 electrodes recording at 256Hz which was communicated with via Bluetooth.
 This data was streamed to the Bela which also had a couple of potentiometers and an accelerometer attached.

 {% include double-image.html right="mct-masters-part-1/jacksong_bela.jpg" left="mct-masters-part-1/jacksong_muse.jpg" %}

-At the core of my system was a method for interpolating between short audio grains.
+At the core of the system was a method for interpolating between short audio grains.
 Audio files are read into an array and these arrays are then interpolated using the external `iemmatrix`.

+{% include single-image.html fileName="mct-masters-part-1/muse-pd.gif" %}

 The two physical pots control an oscillator which reads from the resultant table, they serve as tuners for the synth whose timbre can explored by rotating the whole breadboard.
 The EEG stream modulates the amplitude of the read table so that, in theory, a wandering, active mind would lead to a distorted synth.